ulywae/NeuEEPROM/README.md

     // Enable automatic formatting of the filesystem if mounting fails.
     // Useful for brand new chips or recovering from filesystem corruption.
-    // Default "false" if not set.
+    // Default "true" if not set.
-    neuEEPROM.autoFormatting(true);
+    neuEEPROM.autoFormatting(false);

   // Initialize with 512 bytes of Shadow RAM neuEEPROM.begin(512);